BartOtten/routex/TUTORIAL_LOCALIZED_ROUTES.md

   notation.
 * **Routex.Extension.AttrGetters** - Lazy load attributes

-If you encounter any issues with Routex, feel free to [open a topic at Elixir Forums](https://elixirforum.com/tag/routes) or create an issue at GitHub.
+If you encounter any issues with Routex or this tutorial, feel free to [open a topic at Elixir Forums](https://elixirforum.com/tag/routes) or create an issue at GitHub.

 Have a nice day!